 Based on its ingredients alone, Authority Tender Blends Dog Food looks like a below-average dry product.

 The dashboard displays a dry matter protein reading of 28%, a fat level of 14% and estimated carbohydrates of about 50%.

 As a group, the brand features an average protein content of 29% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 48% for the overall product line.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the corn gluten meal, pea products, flaxseed and dried potato, this looks like the profile of a kibble containing a moderate amount of meat.

-Authority Tender Blends is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 2 stars.
+Authority Tender Blends is a grain-inclusive dry dog food using a moderate amount of named meat meal as its dominant source of animal protein, thus earning the brand 2 stars.

 The following list (if present) includes all dog food recalls since 2009 directly related to this Authority product line.
 If there are no recalls listed in this section, we have not yet reported any events.

 You can view a complete list of all dog food recalls since 2009 here.